-Children with ADHD who are taught to love reading can learn to be successful – Colin is now in his second year at a four year university and doing very well.
-Getting him to this point has taken a great deal of time, patience, hard work and perseverance by all members of the family.
+Colin is now in his second year at a four-year university and doing very well.
+Getting him to this point has taken a great deal of time, patience, hard work, and perseverance by all members of the family.

 To further his view of reading as a rewarding activity, we allowed him to stay up 15 minutes later at night if he had a book in his lap.

 Colin soon associated reading time with laughter and having fun, a sentiment that I continued to instill in him as he grew older.

 Encourage ADHD kids to read about what already interests them.

 Colin was athletic, so when he was little, we allowed him to choose sports books that interested him.